 A growing number of enterprises are now considering open source solutions for corporate-wide search.
 They accept that it won’t always work out-of-the-box, and that customisation and expertise will need to be applied.
 Open source solutions using g Solr or ElasticSearch is also popular with sophisticated FAST ESP users.

-LEVERAGING EXPERTS TO MAKE SEARCH EASY
+EXPERT CONSULTING AND IMPLEMENTATION TO MAKE SEARCH EASY

 - Fortune 500 and Global 2000 enterprises